PatWalters/practical_cheminformatics_tutorials/README.md

-# practical_cheminformatics_tutorials
-Practical Cheminformatics Tutorials
+### Practical Cheminformatics Tutorials
+A set of Jupyter notebooks for learning Cheminformatics

+1. SMILES Tutorial
+2. SMARTS Tutorial